SparkMakerspace/3d-printing-guide/index.md

 ![image](sliced.jpg)

 From here we want to check the estimation of filament, and the printer to make sure the print will complete.
-From there we hit the "Print" button and select "Upload & Print." **Once the print starts make sure to ensure the first layer completes successfully.**
+From there we hit the "Print" button and select "Upload & Print." **Do not leave the Electronics Lab until you have confirmed the first layer printed successfully.**

 # And now we’re printing with filament.